rrathle/bd-api-design-subscribe-and-save/README.md

 ### PART A - Add a subscription!

 Until a customer can sign up for a subscription, our service is pretty useless.
 Let’s get started defining our first operation.
-The OpenAPI model will be defined in the model/classroom/subscribeAndSave/ directory of your classroom snippets package.
+The OpenAPI model will be defined in the model/classroom/subscribeAndSave/ directory of your past Subscribe and Save project.

 Let’s dive into the AddSubscription operation and motivate it with a use case: